-With so many factors at play, it is advisable to have an expert value your items.
+With so many factors at play, it’s advisable to have an expert value your items.

 Where can I get my jewellery valued?

-There are several professional services that will value your jewellery for you.
-Look out for membership of a professional guild or union as this indicates quality services.
+There are professional services that will value your jewellery for you.
+Look out for membership of a professional guild or union as these indicate quality services.